Older LGBT employees finding it tough in today’s workplace

 If you began your working life in the 70s or 80s (when homosexuality was either a criminal offence or at the very least severely career limiting), it’s highly likely that you would have created a closeted identity for yourself at work.

-It really isn’t a surprise then that this older generation sometimes struggles to adapt to a changed environment where LGBT characters are portrayed in a positive light on the telly, professional sportspeople can be openly gay and large companies compete to demonstrate that they are actively supporting their LGBT employees.
+It really isn’t a surprise then that this older generation sometimes struggles to adapt to a changed environment where LGBTI characters are portrayed in a positive light on television, professional sportspeople can be openly gay, and large companies compete to demonstrate that they are actively supporting their LGBTI employees.

 Once you’ve worked hard to create a plausible closeted identity with your employer, your colleagues, your clients and your professional networks, it eventually becomes almost impossible to unwind that and suddenly reveal your true self.

-While many companies and large employers are working hard to support and engage with their LGBT employees, there appears to be little evidence of organizations directing resources to address the specific needs of older LGBT employees.
+While many companies and large employers are working hard to support and engage with their LGBTI employees, there appears to be little evidence of organisations directing resources to address the specific needs of older LGBTI employees.

 What this means is that it’s a one-size-fits-all approach.
 With older employees being more reserved and less-likely to be confident about articulating their needs, it’s easy to see how older employees continue to be over-looked in the workplace.

-So while LGBT employee networks are a good first point of call for older LGBT employers seeking support, information and advice or just some new social opportunities, the members of these networks may not necessarily understand or appreciate what the workplace experience has been like for someone aged 55 or over.
-A failure to connect in this way with younger LGBT colleagues could potentially exacerbate the challenges faced by individuals.
+So while LGBTI employee networks are a good first point of call for older LGBTI employees seeking support, information and advice or just some new social opportunities, the members of these networks may not necessarily understand or appreciate what the workplace experience has been like for someone aged 55 or over.
+A failure to connect in this way with younger LGBTI colleagues could potentially exacerbate the challenges faced by individuals.